britannic/EdgeMax/blacklist/README.md

 * update-dnsmasq.pl has been tested on the EdgeRouter Lite family of routers, versions v1.7.0-v1.9.1.1
 * Since the EdgeOS is a fork and port of Vyatta 6.3, this script could be adapted to work on VyOS and Vyatta derived ports

+## Installation

+- To install:
+    * IMPORTANT, Replace <VERSION> with the downloaded version # and <PATH> with the download link to the desired version!
+    * upload install_dnsmasq_blklist.v<VERSION>.tgz to your router (ensure you modify the command if you want to install an older version)
+        - curl -o /tmp/install_dnsmasq_blklist.v<VERSION>.tgz
+        - cd /tmp
+        - sudo tar zxvf ./install_dnsmasq_blklist.v<VERSION>.tgz
+        - bash ./install_dnsmasq_blklist.v<VERSION>
+        - select menu option #1 if installing for the first time
+        - select menu option #2 to completely remove blacklisting if you have a previous version, then run install again using option #1

+## Removal
+* sudo /tmp/install_dnsmasq_blklist.v<VERSION>
+* select option #2

 ## Versions
 * v3.6.3.2: Fixes
     - Rewrote version checker to handle EdgeOS versions with an additional sub releases, i.e. v1.9.1.1, v1.9.1.1.1, etc